-Roughly a quarter of DCEG’s scientific staff are “tenure track”.
+Roughly one quarter of DCEG’s scientific staff are “tenure-track”.

 Each investigator is expected to manage an independent research portfolio, demonstrating innovation, creativity, and the ability to work collaboratively in teams.
 They are also expected to successfully train pre- and postdoctoral fellows.